IvoryC/ANIGMA_brain-gut/README.md

 Analysis of clinical data and 16S data from the ANIGMA cohort.

+## See outputs

+The scripts to create outputs and some input files are stored in the git repository itself.
+The outputs they make, such as figures, are available as non-tracked attachements, see the releases page: [https://github.com/IvoryC/ANIGMA_brain-gut/releases](https://github.com/IvoryC/ANIGMA_brain-gut/releases).
+These can be downloaded to browse locally.

 ## Project File Structure

-This project is designed to be compatible with specific software.
+This project is designed to be compatible with specific software: Code Ocean and BioLockJ.

 ### Code Ocean